 Federal aid, scholarships, grants, and more are available to help you pay for school.

 The job outlook for nursing assistants is projected to remain strong in Washington State and nationally over the next decade.
 Graduates who pass the State NAC exam will be most competitive for jobs in assisted living facilities and nursing homes.
 With some experience, NACs may also be hired by hospitals.
-The median hourly wage for a nursing assistant in Washington State was $13.68 in 2015.
+The median hourly wage for a nursing assistant in Washington State was $15.01 in 2020.
+In the Seattle-Tacoma-Bellevue area, the median hourly wage for a nursing assistant was $16.12 in 2020.
 Potential employers include: hospitals, assisted living facilities and nursing homes.